MoldyMacaroniX/dashword.net/_src/posts/how-to-fix-youtuber-inclusivity-in-the-geometry-dash-awards.md

 Despite this, however, YouTuber presence in the Geometry Dash 2022 Awards was lacking.
 Only four nominees were chosen, and excluding Tride, each nominee was someone who had previously been nominated.

-That alone is not a reason to restrict someone from the awards.
+That alone is not a reason to restrict someone from the Awards.
 In fact, that's not what I'm saying.
 None of the nominees shouldn't have been nominated.
 But I am saying that four YouTubers (especially ones that largely make the same type of content) do not represent the vast scope that is Geometry Dash YouTube in this past year.

-So, as an event to celebrate the community, the awards did not do its job at representing the Geometry Dash YouTube portion of the community.
+So, as an event to celebrate the community, the Awards did not do its job at representing the Geometry Dash YouTube portion of the community.

 Today, however, I hope to change that.
 With these suggestions in place, the Geometry Dash Awards could not only bring some much needed representation to the YouTube community, but other underrepresented communities such as the star grinding community.